Registering a legacy Pillar

 sudo ufw reload

 That’s it!
-You’ve now installed UFW and configured it to allow traffic on ports 22 and 35995 for both TCP and UDP.
+The node should be running and it’s being protected by UFW and configured to allow traffic on ports 22 and 35995 for both TCP and UDP.
 Remember to periodically check and update your firewall rules to ensure the security of your system.

-- Clone the required repository and switch to the correct branch:
+Clone the Dart CLI repository and switch to the correct branch:

 cd ~